ARC Lab Members

 Laura sumner

-Laura Sumner is a sophomore at Wayne State University and a member of the Irvin D. Reid Honors College pursuing her BS in Psychology and a minor in Folklore and Fairytale Studies.
+Laura Sumner is a junior at Wayne State University and a member of the Irvin D. Reid Honors College pursuing her BS in Psychology and a minor in Folklore and Fairytale Studies.
 After undergrad, she plans to pursue her Ph.D. in either Clinical or Counseling Psychology and become a psychologist working with adolescents.
 She is invested in multiple Psychology Organizations and plans to be more involved.
 Her research interests include the various factors contributing to mental illness and how they shape behaviors, with a focus on development.
 She enjoys photography and listening to music.

 Lab alumni